-As outlined under Directors' report on page 2, whilst the Company intends to ultimately cease operating as a Banking and Custody provider it does not impact the Directors' assessment of the Company's ability to continue to act as a going concern as the Company will continue to operate in respect of its long term premises and pension commitments.
+As outlined under Directors' report on page 2, whilst the Company has now exited its Banking business and is in the process of exiting its remaining Trust and Company business, it does not impact the Directors' assessment of the Company's ability to continue to act as a going concern as the Company will continue to operate in respect of its premises and pension commitments.
+Accordingly, COVID 19 is not expected to have a material impact on the operations of the Company and its ability to continue as a going concern.